 Mark, before creating Facebook, had created many software applications.
-One of the software created by Mark was called Synapse, a music app.
+Synapse Media Player is a software that Mark created during his school days.

 How the Synapse media player was developed?

 Mark Zuckerberg attended his high school at Phillips Exeter Academy.
 At Phillips Exeter Academy, the last year students were instructed to submit their own projects individually or as a group.
 By grading the quality of the project, the school evaluate marks which was helpful for students in getting admission at top colleges.
 Unfortunately, Mark didn’t got any project ideas.
 When he was discussing something with his friends, his computer suddenly stopped playing songs in the playlist.